 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Enterprise School (about 300 feet away, measured in a direct line); Men of Gustine War Memorial Founding Day April 28, 1888 (approx. 4.3 miles away); Orestimba (approx. 6.6 miles away); West of This Point is the California Aqueduct (approx. 6.6 miles away); Hills Ferry (approx. 6.6 miles away); United States Submariners Memorial (approx. 10.7 miles away); San Joaquin Valley National Cemetery (approx. 10.8 miles away).
+Gustine Museum (about 300 feet away, measured in a direct line); Men of Gustine War Memorial (about 700 feet away); Founding Day April 28, 1888 (approx. 4.3 miles away); Orestimba (approx. 6˝ miles away); West of This Point is the California Aqueduct (approx. 6˝ miles away); Hills Ferry (approx. 6.6 miles away); United States Submariners Memorial (approx. 10.7 miles away); San Joaquin Valley National Cemetery (approx. 10.7 miles away).
 Touch for a list and map of all markers in Gustine.

 Credits.
-This page was last revised on August 5, 2018.
-This page originally submitted on January 8, 2010, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,084 times since then and 26 times this year.
-Photos: 1, 2, 3, 4. submitted on January 8, 2010, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on October 1, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 417 times since then and 15 times this year.
+Photos: 1, 2, 3. submitted on October 1, 2013, by Barry Swackhamer of Brentwood, California.
+4. submitted on March 10, 2014, by James King of San Miguel, California. • Syd Whittle was the editor who published this page.